Democratic congressional candidate Kat Abughazaleh indicted over ICE protests outside Chicago

 Among the others named in the indictment are a candidate for the Cook County Board, a Democratic ward committeeman and a trustee in suburban Oak Park.
 The charges accuse all six of conspiring to impede an officer.

 Abughazaleh is scheduled to make an initial court appearance next week.
-A message left with her campaign wasn’t immediately returned.
 Her attorney called the charges “unjust.”

-The indictment said the group banged on the car, pushed against it, broke a mirror and scratched the text “PIG” on the vehicle, the indictment said.
+The indictment said the group banged on the car, pushed against it, broke a mirror and scratched the text “PIG” on the vehicle.

 Abughazaleh at one point put her hands on the vehicle’s hood and braced her body against it while staying in its way, the indictment says.
 The agent was “forced to drive at an extremely slow rate of speed to avoid injuring any of the conspirators,” it says.